shreyat2124-lgtm/PEARL--Electronic-pegboard-based-rehabilitation/README.md

 **Data:** Two datasets were used across development:

 - **Synthetic dataset** (~1,600 samples) — generated early on to validate the modeling approach and pipeline design before real clinical data collection began.
 - **Real clinical dataset** (55 samples, 11 held out for testing) — collected from actual patient rehabilitation sessions under physiotherapist supervision.
 The real-data sample size is currently limited by patient consent constraints, which restricts how much clinical data could be collected within the project timeline.
+The project is still under upgrades for more features and more real time clinical data is being collected to make the models more robust.

 **Approach:**
 - Feature engineering from raw session logs (18+ features: reaction time trend, fatigue index, per-target timing)